YenCao97/text-summarization-flant5/README.md

 2. Train Reward Model: Includes code and data related to training the reward model, a critical component in RLHF.

-3. Train Policy with Reinforcement Learning: This section houses code and data for training the policy using reinforcement learning techniques.
+3. Train Policy with Reinforcement Learning: This section covers code and data for training the policy using reinforcement learning techniques.

 ## Data Sources
 To implement this research, we use the following datasets and resources: